martynets/dialogbox/README.md

 -------------------------------------------------------------------------------

 #####Introduction
-The `dialogbox` application is a scriptable GUI dialod box with various widgets.
+The `dialogbox` application is a scriptable engine which provides a fully customizable GUI dialod box with various widgets.
 The desired dialog box is built and modified by commands read on the standard input when the end-user actions are reported on standard output.
+It implements the idea of a `GUI <-> text` filter tool.

 The main purpose of this application is to provide GUI functionality to shell scripts or any other pure console applications capable to communicate with a child process via its standard input/output.